valerielnd/Amazon_Vine_Analysis/README.md

 *	star_rating       - The 1-5 star rating of the review.
 *	helpful_votes     - Number of helpful votes.
 *	total_votes       - Number of total votes the review received.
-*	vine              - Review was written as part of the Vine program.
+*	vine              - The review was written as part of the Vine program.
 *	verified_purchase - The review is on a verified purchase.
 *	review_headline   - The title of the review.
 *	review_body       - The review text.
 *	review_date       - The date the review was written.

-To perform our analysis, we are interested in the data in some columns such as customer_id, review_id, and star_rating.
+We are interested in the data in some columns, such as customer_id, review_id, and star_rating, to perform our analysis.

-Before transforming the data, we created a new database with Amazon RDS to store the transform data through pgAdmin.
+Before transforming the data, we created a new database with Amazon RDS to store the transformed data through pgAdmin.

 The database we created contained the following tables and attributes: